 History of the Brussels Griffon

-The Brussels griffon, as indicated by its name, emerged out of Brussels, Belgium.
-Its ancestors were used by coachmen during the 19th century as ratters in the stables.
-These Belgian dogs were similar to Affenpinschers, but their exact development is not clear.
-It is believed that these dogs were crossed with pugs and English toy spaniels, eventually resulting in two types: the rough, wiry coat variety and the smooth coat (called the brabancon).
+The Brussels griffon, as indicated by its name, originated in Brussels, Belgium.
+Its ancestors were used by coachmen during the 19th century to hunt rats in stables.
+These Belgian dogs were similar to Affenpinschers, but their exact development is not known.
+It is believed that these dogs were crossed with pugs and English toy spaniels, eventually resulting in two types: the rough, wiry-coated variety and the smooth-coated variety known as the Brabancon.

-The breed was brought into the limelight when Queen Marie Henriette of Belgium began breeding them and showing them.
+Brussels griffons became popular when Queen Marie Henriette of Belgium began breeding and showing them.
 This led to their exportation to England and the United States.
 The Brussels griffon was first recognized by the American Kennel Club (AKC) in 1910.
-However, they almost disappeared in Europe during World Wars I and II and they remain fairly rare.
+However, they almost disappeared in Europe during World Wars I and II, and they still remain fairly rare.
 Though they are no longer needed as workers, they have become known as wonderful companions.

-A Brussels griffon was featured in the Jack Nicholson/Helen Hunt movie As Good as It Gets in the 1990s.
-They are popular social media stars, too, as they resemble a Star Wars Ewok.
+A Brussels griffon was featured in the movie As Good as It Gets in the 1990s.
+These dogs have also become popular social media stars thanks to their resemblance to Ewok characters in the Star Wars movies.

 Brussels Griffon Care